 Other ways to promote your blog include syndicating your best posts, guest posting on well-known blogs, and email marketing.

 WordPress.org offers comprehensive analytics for your blog — use them.
 Tracking your stats tells you what works, and, even more importantly, what falls flat and isn’t worth putting time into.

 You can get an idea of when your blog gets the most hits and from where, information that can be used in scheduling and demographics.

 Review your stats once a week or so, and do a more in-depth investigation monthly.

 Is a business blog a lot of work?
-Absolutely, but you can make it work for you and fit it into your schedule with organization, vision, and assistance.
+Absolutely, but you can make it work for you and fit it into your schedule with organisation, vision, and assistance.

-Most smaller business owners I know wish they had more traction online, and in many cases aren’t utilizing their blog to the fullest (or worse, don’t have one).
+Most smaller business owners I know wish they had more traction online, and in many cases aren’t utilising their blog to the fullest (or worse, don’t have one).

 A business blog is a relatively cheap and easy way to market yourself and create brand recognition.